dot-ml/dot-ml.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Welcome!
-This is the home webpage for the dotML (Data-Oriented & Trustworthy Machine Learning) group at Harvard University, headed by [David Alvarez-Melis](https://dmelis.github.io).
+This is the home webpage for the dotML (Data-Oriented & Trustworthy Machine Learning) group at Harvard University, led by [David Alvarez-Melis](https://dmelis.github.io).

 The group will officially launch in the summer of 2023.
 Stay tuned!